Linux

 Bacalhau versions newer than v1.3.2 are not currently supported but will be in the future.
 Please pin to Bacalhau v1.3.2 for now.

-To install Bacalhau, run the following in your terminal:
+To install Bacalhau, run the following in a new terminal window (run each command one by one):

 cd /tmp